matthaeusheer/matthaeusheer.github.io/README.md

-I am a Masters Student at [University of Zurich](https://www.uzh.ch/de.html) and [ETH Zurich](https://ethz.ch/de.html) in Physics.
+I am a Software Engineer at [ipt](https://www.ipt.ch) and former Masters Student at [University of Zurich](https://www.uzh.ch/de.html) and [ETH Zurich](https://ethz.ch/de.html) in Physics.
 I like coding, robotics and vision stuff.

 These are some of my projects.
 ## Radiological Treatment Planning System